 Policies protect the people (decision-makers).
 It removes the leader from having to use personal discretion or persuasion in deciding an issue.
 An effective policy will be the right way 98% of the time.
 There could be exceptions, but they should be exceptional reasons (such as, a pandemic…consider how many policies got [rightfully] upended in this time).

 Scaling of the Ps

 Policies are great, if written well and wielded prudently.
-I’m pro-policy, but only after I determine a practice or procedure is sufficient.
+I’m pro-policy, but only after I determine a practice or procedure is insufficient.

 Want examples, continue on—

-Examples for what P stage make most since in typical church setting:
+Examples for what P stage makes most since in typical church setting: